wgxcodersdc/front-end-community/README.md

 ### Slack

-The WWC-DC community uses Slack to keep in touch, share resources, and chat about all things tech.
+The WGXC DC community uses Slack to keep in touch, share resources, and chat about all things tech.
 You can use Slack to ask troubleshooting questions or general questions about coding (in any language) and the tech industry.
-We encourge you to sign up here:  http://bitly.com/womenwhocodedcslack (and read our guide if you need more help - http://bit.ly/slackguide)
+We encourge you to [sign up here](https://forms.gle/p6KYBpxSMoq3CvQU8) and [read our Slack guide if you need more help.](http://bit.ly/slackguide)

 ### Building Access

 Certain building managements requires meetup hosts to let people in and do not encourage them being contacted.
 Please respect the policy, in case the location requires access to the building contact the group lead if information is provided, or drop a comment on the meetup page.
 We'll come and get you.

-#### All Women Welcome
+### Empowering Women and Non-binary Voices

-This study group is intended to be exclusively open for any who identify as women; we are transgender friendly.
+Women and Gender eXpansive Coders DC events are primarily intended to create an empowering and supportive space for women and non-binary individuals to find community, learn new technical concepts, and expand their coding and technical skills.
+We welcome allies, but we ask that they remain mindful of the events’ focus in creating an inclusive environment where women and non-binary participants can connect and fully express themselves.

 Happy coding! :)